chymian/lagu/README.md

 ## Preparing the microSD card
 The Image can be downloaded from [here](http://lagu.eb8.org/lagu/).
-Unizp it with 7zip and use etcher or other SW to write it to an microSD card.
+Unzip it with 7zip and use etcher or other SW to write it to an microSD card with at least 1G.

 ## Configuration